 - Strengthen your core product and service areas.
 Not every business line is created equal.
 You need to understand what’s making you money and what’s costing you too much money.
 The numbers don’t lie.
 When you have limited discretionary investment capital, make sure you’re focused on maximizing your returns and mitigating your risk.
 There should be no scared cows and let the numbers speak for themselves.

 - Build your external network and peer relationships as a leader.
 This is not the time to close your door and sit alone in your office.
 You need to reach out to your colleagues (and even competitors) to get a sense of what they’re dealing with and to share best practices.
 The more eyes that are focused on the horizon, the clearer the picture becomes.

 - Work diligently at retaining your culture, especially in a virtual environment.
 Don’t let your people get disconnected from one another or the mission of the company.
 It’s the “ties that bind” that get us through the tough times.

 - Increase your one-to-one and group communications significantly.
 Don’t leave your people out there on their own trying to connect the dots.
 They will inevitably jump to the wrong conclusions.

 - Be on the lookout for burnout from your key staff and yourself.
-We’ve all been working in a very high gear for some time now.
-I know many leaders who haven’t taken a vacation in over a year.
+We’ve all been working in high gear for some time now.
+I know many leaders who haven’t taken a vacation in well over a year.
 You need to protect your time off.
 You need to maintain some semblance of balance with your personal and business life.
-Your family shouldn’t become a casualty to your business stress.
+Your family shouldn’t become a casualty of your business stress.
 Make sure you’re taking the requisite breaks and that your key people are doing the same.
 You’ll need all your energy when things begin to turn around.